Line Editor vs. Copy Editor: What’s the Difference?

 Mark has worked as a teacher since 2012.
 He is known for his enthusiasm in the classroom and corrective feedback.

 The copy editor’s role also ensures that spelling, capitalization, and hyphenation are consistent throughout the document.
-This often involves following a specific style guide (like AP, Chicago, or MLA).
+This often involves following a specific style guide (such as AP or Chicago).
 Let’s consider this passage:

 I eventually left toto to join another law firm in the same city.
-The office was much closer to home, so my commute was reduced by 30 minutes.
-My work life balance improved immeasurably!
+The office was much closer to home, so my commute was reduced by thirty minutes.
+My work–life balance improved immeasurably!

 I eventually left Toto to join another law firm in the same city.
 The office was much closer to home, so my commute was reduced by 30 minutes.
 My work-life balance improved immeasurably!